-All credit ratings are effectively monitored on a real time-basis and the Council's treasury team is alerted in real-time to changes to ratings through the receipt of regular market update bulletins from Capita.
-A comprehensive weekly review is however also undertaken, based on a weekly update received from Capita.
-These updates are available as a result of the Council's use of the Capita creditworthiness service.
+All credit ratings are effectively monitored on a real time-basis and the Council's treasury team is alerted in real-time to changes to ratings through the receipt of regular market update bulletins and access to an online information portal provided by Link.
+A comprehensive weekly review is however also undertaken, based on a weekly summary update received from Link.
+These updates are available as a result of the Council's use of the Link creditworthiness service.

-If a change highlighted through the Capita service results in a counterparty no longer meeting the Council's minimum acceptable credit quality criteria, it will not be considered for investment of surplus cash until a future update results in it once again meeting the Council's criteria.
+If a change highlighted through the Link service results in a counterparty no longer meeting the Council's minimum acceptable credit quality criteria, it will not be considered for new investments of surplus cash until a future update results in it once again meeting the Council's criteria.